Programs/ Primary/ Primary 6 / PSLE Science

 Fair-test answers missing the dependent variable

 The most-cited PSLE moderation note across recent years.
 "Change the temperature" is incomplete; "change the temperature and measure the time taken for the ice to melt" is complete.
 Students name what changes, forget what's measured.
-Loses 1-2 marks on the investigation question — and there's one on most papers.
+Can lose 1-2 marks on the investigation question — and there's one on most papers.
 Fix: a three-line checklist on every fair-test answer — (1) what changes, (2) what is measured, (3) what stays the same — all three must appear.
 Drilled fortnightly.

 Sample technique